-The UK law on data protection is currently laid out via a number of laws, key among them being the Data Protection Act 2018 which, along with the Data Protection, Privacy and Electronic Communications (Amendments Etc)(EU Exit) Regulations 2019 created the "UK GDPR".
+The UK law on data protection is currently laid out via a number of laws, key among them being the Data Protection Act 2018 which, along with the Data Protection, Privacy and Electronic Communications (Amendments etc.)(EU Exit) Regulations 2019 and the EU GDPR created the "UK GDPR".
 We shall refer to this and the other laws involved as the "data protection legislation".